-The living shoreline also presents amazing opportunities for educational programming at Felix Neck.
-The sanctuary plans to integrate the restoration site into its school, camp, and summer programs.
-Everyone from local students to first-time island visitors will have the chance to learn about and get involved in a project that is generating new knowledge on a ‘soft approach’ to shoreline restoration.
+The living shoreline also presented amazing opportunities for educational programs at Felix Neck.
+The sanctuary integrated the restoration site into its school, camp, and summer programs.
+Everyone from local students to first-time island visitors had the chance to learn about, and get involved in, a project that was generating new knowledge on a "soft approach" to shoreline restoration.

 As the hosts of the project, Felix Neck played an important role in facilitating education and conversation about this unique endeavor to protect the natural beauty of our shorelines.

 - Josephs LI, Humphries AT (2018) Identifying social factors that undermine support for nature-based coastal management.
 Journal of Environmental Management. [doi] [pdf]